David R. Crosslin, PhD

 In addition to eMERGE, Professor Crosslin is an active participant in the NHGRI’s Clinical Sequencing Evidence-Generating Research (CSER) Consortium where his team is developing computational tools to collect and harmonize outcomes and measures from participants receiving clinical sequencing results, and harmonizing genomic sequence data.
 He is currently Co-Chair of the CSER Sequence Analysis and Diagnostic Yield (SADY) Working Group (2020-2021).
 His group is also heavily involved with the NHGRI Genomic Data Science Analysis, Visualization, and Informatics Lab-space (AnVIL) cloud data activities, both with the eMERGE Network and the CSER Consortium.
 Having access to these data provides excellent data resources for research and education, as well as supporting national collaborations.
 These established collaborations benefit his research program in implementation science and precision medicine.

 With the NHGRI research focus transitioning from discovery to implementation, Professor Crosslin’s research portfolio focus has done the same.
-This includes evidenced-based research to assess effectiveness and implementation (hybrid trials) of precision medicine interventions.
+This includes evidence-based research to assess the effectiveness and implementation (hybrid trials) of precision medicine interventions.
 Having access to up-to-date interpretation of genetic variation, prior clinical associations, and molecular annotation will allow for more informed decisions in genetic diagnostics, and ultimately better patient outcomes.
-With advances in biotechnology, bioinformatic software, and molecular annotation tools, genetic health service is becoming more informed.
+With advances in biotechnology, bioinformatic software, and molecular annotation tools, genetic health services are becoming more informed.
 His group is utilizing cloud-computing to assist in the implementation of informed genomics in patient care.
 This includes application development to assist in crowdsourcing clinical interpretation of genetics, and to assist in the communication between genetic clinician and patient.
-Finally, Professor Crosslin’s appointment to the OptumLabs’ (formerly UnitedHealth Group Research and Development) advisory board to guide implementation of cohort-level precision medicine efforts provide multiple precision public health research opportunities, and will bring this experience to Tulane University School of Medicine.
+Finally, Professor Crosslin’s appointment to the OptumLabs’ (formerly UnitedHealth Group Research and Development) advisory board to guide the implementation of cohort-level precision medicine efforts provides multiple precision public health research opportunities, and will bring this experience to Tulane University School of Medicine.

 Publications